jackson26-source/owned-app/README.md

-  Services/WalletPassService.swift    — Wallet add flow (signing stub, see above) Views/                        — SwiftUI screens Resources/Assets.xcassets/    — app icon (a placeholder, not final art) + accent color .github/workflows/simulator-build.yml — CI: builds for iOS Simulator, no signing needed
+  Services/WalletPassService.swift    — Wallet add flow (signing stub, see above) Views/                        — SwiftUI screens Resources/Assets.xcassets/    — app icon (a placeholder, not final art) + accent color .github/workflows/simulator-build.yml — CI: builds for iOS Simulator, no signing needed.
+Green.
+.github/workflows/testflight.yml      — CI: builds, signs, archives, and uploads to TestFlight.
+Written and ready, needs the one-time setup in TESTFLIGHT.md before it can succeed.
+TESTFLIGHT.md                  — the one-time manual Apple Developer Portal / App Store Connect setup testflight.yml depends on.
+Read this to actually get a build into TestFlight.
 ```

 ## Naming and domain

 App name: **Owned**.
 Checked against the App Store and couldn't find an existing app using it, unlike five other candidates tried first (Backpocket collides with an active Levi's retail app, among others — full trail in the app-ideas doc). `getowned.app` looked unregistered as of this writing; worth confirming directly at registration time rather than trusting a DNS probe as final word.
-Bundle identifier is currently a placeholder (`dev.macless.owned`) — update it in `Package.swift` if the final domain/bundle scheme differs.
+Bundle identifier is `dev.macless.owned` (set in `Package.swift`; the real Team ID is injected at CI build time from a GitHub secret rather than hardcoded — see `testflight.yml`).

 ## Next steps, roughly in order

-1. Get `simulator-build.yml` green on a real runner — fix whatever the `.iOSApplication` manifest gets wrong on the first real Xcode pass.
+1. ~~Get `simulator-build.yml` green on a real runner.~~ **Done.**
+2. ~~Write the TestFlight build/sign/upload workflow.~~ **Done — see `testflight.yml` and `TESTFLIGHT.md`.**
+3. **Do the one-time manual setup in `TESTFLIGHT.md`** (register the App ID, create one provisioning profile, register the app in App Store Connect, add 7 GitHub secrets — most reused directly from the existing Citolex setup).
+This is the actual next blocker, and it's Jackson's step, not something further automatable from this sandbox.
-2. Add real app icon artwork (current one is a generated placeholder, not final design).
+4. Add real app icon artwork (current one is a generated placeholder, not final design) — deprioritized per Jackson, not blocking TestFlight.
-3. Decide on and register the actual bundle identifier + Apple Developer Team ID, replacing the placeholders in `Package.swift`.
-4. Add a TestFlight signing workflow once Jackson has added the necessary certificates as GitHub secrets — same pattern as the existing Macless product workflows, not something to improvise from scratch.
+5. Once a build lands in TestFlight, add an internal testing group in App Store Connect and confirm the build actually installs and runs on a real device — that's the first true end-to-end validation.
-5. Scope and start Phase 2 (email auto-import), starting with Amazon specifically given assumed order volume.
+6. Scope and start Phase 2 (email auto-import), starting with Amazon specifically given assumed order volume.